-The ESPP is a stockholder approved plan under which substantially all employees may purchase the Company's common stock through payroll deductions at a price equal to 85% of the lower of the fair market values of the stock as of the beginning or the end of six-month offering periods.
+The ESPP is a stockholder approved plan under which substantially all employees may purchase our common stock through payroll deductions at a price equal to 85% of the lower of the fair market values of the stock as of the beginning or the end of sixmonth offering periods.
 An employee's payroll deductions under the ESPP are limited to 10% of the employee's salary and employees may not purchase more than \$25,000 of stock during any calendar year.